 implies that $\mu_\gamma\vto\mu$.
-For a recent discussion of convergence determining classes in the setting of weak convergence, see \cite{MR2673979}.
-By definition, the family $\fC(\XX,\sX)$ determines vague convergence.
-By Theorem~\ref{lemma:vVSw}, the family of indicators of all $\mu$-continuity Baire sets from $\sX$ also determines vague convergence (with the limit being $\mu$) if $\sX$ is topologically consistent.
-Note that we do not require that $f\in\sfD$ is integrable with respect to $\mu$ or $\mu_\gamma$, e.g., it is possible that $\sfD$ includes the function identically equal one and then both sides of \eqref{eq:intf-gamma} may be infinite, but the equality is understood in the extended sense.
+For a recent discussion of convergence determining classes in the setting of weak convergence; see \cite{MR2673979}.
+By definition, the family of functions from $\fC(\XX,\sX)$ determines vague convergence.
+By Theorem~\ref{lemma:vVSw}, the family of indicators of all $\mu$-continuity Baire sets in $\sX$ also determines vague convergence (with the limit being $\mu$) if $\sX$ is topologically consistent.
+Note that we do not require the functions $f\in\sfD$ to be integrable with respect to $\mu$ or $\mu_\gamma$; for example, it is possible for $\sfD$ to include the function identically equal to one, in which case both sides of \eqref{eq:intf-gamma} may be infinite, but the equality is understood in the extended sense.

-The following result concerns conditions for vague convergence on product spaces.
-If a measure is finite on an ideal defined on a product space, its projections on the components may be infinite.
-In view of this, it involves a special construction of an ideal on the product space in order to ensure that the projection on one component is finite.